Part of the series Counselling: What It Is — And What It Isn’t.

 In ancient times, therapeia meant something else: not cure, but care.

-The focus was on tending to the person — listening deeply, honouring their story, and respecting the problem as something with meaning, not just something to eliminate.
+The focus was on tending to the person — listening deeply, honouring their story, and respecting the problem as something with meaning, not just something to eliminate (a while back I wrote the post “Soul Therapy vs Heroic Therapy” as another way of looking at this theme)

 In Switzerland and many other countries, “therapy” is also a protected title.